Rock My Heart: Critical reception

 Dele Fadele from NME felt it "is not a patch" on "What Is Love", remarking that the rhythm "sports some 2 Unlimited lifts", and concluding that "you get the feeling that he'll be around to bother you for a while yet."
 The Reading Evening Post called the song "effervescent", adding that it "should follow his others into the charts".
 They also wrote that "he undeniably has a way with this sort of repetitive Euro synth pop."
 James Hamilton from the Record Mirror Dance Update named it a "typically cheesy 130bpm Euro galloper" in his weekly dance column.
+In Finnish broadcaster Yle's "The ABC in Eurodance" in 2016, Antti Koivukangas said, "Of course, 'What is Love' is what comes to mind when you think about Haddaway's contribution to the Eurodance genre.
+You can't get over it, although I myself can't get over the fact that I think 'Rock My Heart' is a better song."

 Chart performance

 "Rock My Heart" entered the top 10 in Belgium, Denmark, Finland, Germany, Ireland, Scotland, Switzerland and the United Kingdom.
 In the latter country, the single peaked at number nine on 10 April 1994, during its third week on the UK Singles Chart, spending two weeks at that position.
-On the Music Week Dance Singles chart, it reached number eight.
+On the Music Week Dance Singles chart, it reached number eight in the same period.
 Additionally, it was a top-20 hit in Austria, France, Iceland, the Netherlands, Spain and Sweden.
 In Italy, the song was a top 30 hit, peaking at number 21.
 On the Eurochart Hot 100, "Rock My Heart" climbed to number seven in May 1994, after having debuted as number 17 on the chart.
-It also reached number seven on the Canadian RPM Dance/Urban chart, number 25 on the US Billboard Maxi-Singles Sales chart, number 43 in New Zealand and number 83 in Australia.
+In North America, it reached number seven on the Canadian RPM Dance/Urban chart and number 25 on the US Billboard Maxi-Singles Sales chart.
+The song also peaked at numbers 43 and 83 in New Zealand and Australia, respectively.

 Airplay

-"Rock My Heart" entered the European airplay chart Border Breakers at number 16 on 26 March 1994 due to crossover airplay in West Central-, West-, North West- and South-Europe.
+"Rock My Heart" entered the European airplay chart Border Breakers by Music & Media at number 16 on 26 March 1994 due to crossover airplay in West Central-, West-, North West- and South-Europe.
 It peaked at the third position on 23 April.
+In the United Kingdom, it reached number 10 on the UK Airplay chart in April 1994.
+In Europe, the song was best playlisted in the UK (60% penetration), followed by Belgium (50%) and Italy (40%).
+Germany, France, the Netherlands and Denmark showed less spectacular, but still significant figures (26-38%).
+It peaked at number 10 also on the European Hit Radio on 23 April 1994.